-Teva makes a point of letting you know this boot has all the third-party technology you’d expect from a top-end boot.
-The Vibram outsole delivers traction and stability just like you’d expect, shedding dirt and mud surprisingly well too.
+The Teva Arrowood Riva Mid WP boots come with a Vibram outsole that delivers traction and stability just like you’d expect, shedding dirt and mud surprisingly well too.
 We’ve only put a double-digit amount of miles into them, so it’s hard to know with any certainty how long they will last.
 With that said, it’s essentially the same as any other Vibram outsole, so there’s no reason to expect it to wear any differently than almost any other boot.

-The waterproofing is provided by eVent, a GORE-TEX competitor that claims to provide the same water and wind protection while maintaining a much more comfortable interior environment.
+The waterproofing on the Teva Arrowood Riva is provided by eVent, a GORE-TEX competitor that claims to provide the same water and wind protection while maintaining a much more comfortable interior environment.
 The first of those claims, waterproofing, is easiest to test and the Arrowood Riva passed with flying colors.
 Ankle deep in a stream on a recent hike, the eVent waterproofing (and a gusseted tongue) kept me perfectly dry.

 The second claim is a little more abstract.
 I will say that the Arrowood Rivas felt comfortably cool on a recent August hike in the Adirondacks.
-Cooler than my (GORE-TEX) Vasque St. Elias boots by a significant margin.
+Cooler than my GORE-TEX Vasque St. Elias boots by a significant margin.
 Though it’s tough to know how much to attribute that to eVent’s claims of superior breathability, or the fact that the Arrowood Riva is a much, much lighter boot.

 Yes, these are full-grain leather hiking boots.
 But they’re Tevas first.
 The same company that makes your favorite river guide’s favorite sandal is making hiking boots.
 And you can tell.
 The wide toe box is the only indicator from the outside, but once you put them on and walk around for a bit the full meaning of that heritage becomes apparent.
 They’re light, they comfortable, and there was essentially no break-in period.
 While plenty supportive for day hikes and spending a lot of time on your feet, you retain a lot of range of motion and flexibility while wearing these boots, making them perfect for scrambling or just driving to the trailhead.
 The Float-Lite EVA midsole could do with a bit more arch support, but that’s a problem I have with most footwear and hardly the Arrowood Riva’s fault.

 All told that makes these boots a very compelling choice.
 They’re unbelievably comfortable right out of the box, and they feature the right tech letting you focus on your surroundings and not your footing.
 If they have a shortcoming, it’s that they’re not superlatively supportive.
-Which isn’t truly a flaw, so much as the Arrowood Rivas, like every other hiking boot, makes compromises by not doing some things particularly well (support, protection) to be better at some things (comfort, lightness).
-So long as you’re not planning on doing heavy backpacking, or particularly prone to ankle injuries, the Teva Arrowood Riva Mid WP hiking boots ($170) should be ready to take you down any trail.
+This isn’t truly a flaw, so much as the Arrowood Rivas, like every other hiking boot, makes compromises by not doing some things particularly well (support, protection) to be better at some things (comfort, lightness).
+So long as you’re not planning on doing heavy backpacking, or particularly prone to ankle injuries, the Teva Arrowood Riva Mid WP Boots($170) should be ready to take you down any trail.